apigee-127/volos-connectors/volos-mysql/README.md

 ```

 To get a larger set of fields per row, use the query parameter ``expand=true``.
-This option uses the ``queryStringExpanded`` SQL mapping statment instead of the default ``queryStringBasic`` statement.
+This option uses the ``queryStringExpanded`` SQL mapping statement instead of the default ``queryStringBasic`` statement.
 This option gives you the flexibility to have a small message payload for a subset of fields if those are all that are required.

 ```
 [